snafis/TIL/13-arangodb/README.md

 ArangoDB: Polyglot Persistence Without Cost
 ------

-Welcome to thirteenth week of [52 Technologies in 2016](https://github.com/shekhargulati/52-technologies-in-2016) blog series.
+Welcome to thirteenth week of [TIL](https://github.com/snafis/TIL) blog series.
 This week we will learn about ArangoDB.
 [ArangoDB](https://www.arangodb.com/) is an open source NoSQL database that provides flexible data model.
 You can use ArangoDB to model data using combination of document, graph, and key value data modeling styles.
 Last few years, polyglot persistence has become mainstream.
 Polyglot persistence as described by [Martin Fowler](http://martinfowler.com/articles/nosql-intro-original.pdf),

 > **Polyglot Persistence is using multiple data storage technologies, chosen based upon the way data is being used by individual applications or components of single application.**